denstuk/vaultpack/README.md

 # vaultpack

-CLI for packaging, encryption and decryption
+Toolbox for packaging, encryption and decryption